DerekYang2/CType/README.md

 For Windows 10 and 11, the .exe file is standalone -- you should be able to directly start using the application.
 For now, Linux may require a bit of installing and setup.

 ## Limitations
-- MSAA does not fix serious jaggies.
-Solution will likely require tweaks in the underlying OpenGL line drawing functions.
-Nvidia control panel FXAA fixes jagged curves yet reduces quality of small text.
-FXAA fragment shaders found online do not perform as well, ruining small text and removing thin grid lines.
 - Only regular ASCII character support for now.
 - Screen scaling keeps a 1920x1080 ratio with black padding to fill the rest, possibly add custom ratio.
 - Ideally, there should have been a better layout management system for dynamic aspect ratio and screen scaling.